 Established in 1978, the Southern Region has selected the evergreen southern magnolia or bullbay (Magnolia grandiflora) which reaches 30 meters (100 ft), often higher and spreads up to 18 meters (58 ft).

 The spectacular flowers are 15–23 cm (6 to 10 inches) across, creamy white, and very fragrant.
 No other tree is identified with the South as much as southern magnolia.
 The wood is white to light brown.

 Approved as a Region in 1997, wood from the Sakura or Yoshino cherry (Prunus ×yedoensis), the country’s national flower and most popular tree has been selected for IPPS gavels.

 Sakura is deciduous, grows 15 meters (50 ft.) in height and is 10-12 meters (32 to 36 ft.) in diameter.
 The white blossom has pale red accents.
 It grows in central and southern Japan around Honshu, Kyushu, and Shikoku.
 The wood is yellow to red-brown, very durable, easily worked and is used widely for furniture and musical instruments.
 The Ainu tribe decorate their bows and sheaths with its purple-brown bark.

-Southern African Region
+Southern Africa Region

-The newest Southern African Region was approved in 2006 and has chosen the kiaat (Pterocarpus angolensis), a deciduous, spreading, slightly flat-crowned species that grows to about 15 meters (50 ft) in height with a dark bark.
+The newest Southern Africa Region was approved in 2006 and has chosen the kiaat (Pterocarpus angolensis), a deciduous, spreading, slightly flat-crowned species that grows to about 15 meters (50 ft) in height with a dark bark.
 It has brilliant red sap and the wood is similar to teak.